verana-labs/verifiable-trust-vpr-spec/spec.md

 ApplicantAccount --> VPR: Start Participant OP
 VPR <-- VPR: create `Participant` entry.
 ApplicantAccount <-- VPR: `Participant` entry created,\nassigned participant.validator_participant_id from ISSUER_GRANTOR `Participant` entries.
-ApplicantBrowser --> ValidatorVS: connect to validator VS DID found in validator_participant.did\nby creating a DIDComm connection
+ApplicantBrowser --> ValidatorVS: connect to validator VS VID found in validator_participant.vid\nby creating a DIDComm connection
 ApplicantBrowser <-- ValidatorVS: DIDComm connection established.
 ApplicantBrowser --> ValidatorVS: I want to proceed with participant.id=...
 ValidatorVS --> ValidatorVS: load perm with id=...\nand verify the associated participant.validator_participant_id is referring to me
 ApplicantBrowser <-- ValidatorVS: request proof of control\nof participant.applicant account (blind sign) ApplicantBrowser --> ValidatorVS: send blind sign proof of account ApplicantBrowser <-- ValidatorVS: proof accepted, you are the controller\nof validation entry, I trust you.
-ApplicantBrowser <-- ValidatorVS: which DID do you want to register as an issuer?
+ApplicantBrowser <-- ValidatorVS: which VID do you want to register as an issuer?
-ApplicantBrowser --> ValidatorVS: send DID
+ApplicantBrowser --> ValidatorVS: send VID
-ValidatorVS --> ValidatorVS: resolve DID and get pub keys ApplicantBrowser <-- ValidatorVS: request proof of ownership\nof the DID to be added in an ISSUER `Participant` entry (blind sign)
+ValidatorVS --> ValidatorVS: resolve VID and get pub keys ApplicantBrowser <-- ValidatorVS: request proof of ownership\nof the VID to be added in an ISSUER `Participant` entry (blind sign)
-ApplicantBrowser --> ValidatorVS: send blind sign proofs ApplicantBrowser <-- ValidatorVS: proof accepted, you are the controller of the DID, I trust you. note over ApplicantBrowser, ValidatorVS #EEEEEE: (*optional*) repeat the following until tasks completed ApplicantBrowser <-- ValidatorVS: Are you a legitimate issuer?\nProve it, by filling forms, sending documents...
+ApplicantBrowser --> ValidatorVS: send blind sign proofs ApplicantBrowser <-- ValidatorVS: proof accepted, you are the controller of the VID, I trust you. note over ApplicantBrowser, ValidatorVS #EEEEEE: (*optional*) repeat the following until tasks completed ApplicantBrowser <-- ValidatorVS: Are you a legitimate issuer?\nProve it, by filling forms, sending documents...
 ApplicantBrowser --> ValidatorVS: perform requested tasks... note over ApplicantBrowser, ValidatorVS #EEEEEE: tasks completed ApplicantBrowser <-- ValidatorVS: Your are a legitimate issuer.
-I'll now create an ISSUER `Participant` entry for your account and DID.
+I'll now create an ISSUER `Participant` entry for your account and VID.
 ValidatorAccount --> VPR #3fbdb6: Set Participant OP to Validated\nset validation.state to VALIDATED\n.
 VPR --> ValidatorAccount: Receive trust fees.
-ApplicantBrowser <-- ValidatorVS: notify `Participant` entry added for your DID.\nDID can now issue credentials of this schema.
+ApplicantBrowser <-- ValidatorVS: notify `Participant` entry added for your VID.\nDID can now issue credentials of this schema.
 ```

 ### Trust Deposit Module